Electric Vehicle Charging for Multifamily Housing

-Plug-in electric vehicle (PEV) charging stations for multi-unit dwellings (MuDs)—also called multi-family buildings—such as condos or apartments, provide property owners with a unique way to help attract and retain residents and foster an environmentally sustainable community.
-MuD owners face unique considerations when installing charging stations, ranging from parking and electrical service access to billing and legal concerns.
-Use the resources below to learn more about best practices for installing MuD charging stations or get started by downloading the Plug-in Electric Vehicle Charging Infrastructure Guidelines for Multi-unit Dwellings.
+Electric vehicle (EV) charging stations for multifamily housing—also called multi-unit dwellings (MuDs)—such as condos or apartments, provide property owners with a unique way to help attract and retain residents and foster an environmentally sustainable community.
+Multifamily housing owners face unique considerations when installing charging stations, ranging from parking and electrical service access to billing and legal concerns.
+Use the resources below to learn more about best practices for installing multifamily housing charging stations or get started by downloading the Plug-in Electric Vehicle Charging Infrastructure Guidelines for Multi-unit Dwellings.

-MuD owners, managers, and related organizations can use the resources below to assess the need for PEV charging stations.
-In addition, building owners may be able to take advantage of state or utility incentives for installing charging infrastructure at MuDs.
+Multifamily housing owners, managers, and related organizations, such as homeowner associations, can use the resources below to assess the need for EV charging stations.
+In addition, building owners may be able to take advantage of state or utility incentives for installing charging infrastructure.

 - PEV Charging Guide for Property Owners, Managers and Homeowner Associations

-- Ready-made templates to survey residents’ current and future interest in PEVs
+- Ready-made templates to survey residents’ current and future interest in EVs

 - Charging Infrastructure Development

-MuD residents can learn more about the benefits of PEV charging, and help your community become PEV-ready.
+Multifamily housing residents can learn more about the benefits of EV charging, and help your community become EV-ready.
 Download the Plug-in Electric Vehicle Charging Guide for Residents of Multi-unit Dwellings to get started.

-Watch a video showing successes other communities and MuDs have had with electric vehicle charging.
+Watch a video showing successes other communities and multifamily housing have had with electric vehicle charging.

-Learn about how MuDs across the country have successfully implemented PEV charging for their residents using the case studies below.
+Learn how multifamily housing owners across the country have successfully implemented EV charging for their residents using the case studies below: